The Adventures of

 She and A.G.
 Bear just howled with laughter.

 Up ahead, Mrs. Duck stopped walking.
 Suddenly, a great big tear rolled down her cheek.
 A.G.
-Bear and Isadora watched in horror as Miss Amanda jumped out of the wagon, rushed over and gathered Mrs. Duck in her arms.
+Bear and Isadora watched in horror and Miss Amanda jumped out of the wagon, rushed over and gathered Mrs. Duck in her arms.

 Oh dear! said Isadora, Weve hurt her feelings!